 - There is currently no integration between Oracle database insights and Oracle host metrics that are captured by OneAgent

-- The set of initially available metrics will be enhanced during the EAP (Let us know which metrics you’d like to see included!)
+- The set of initially available metrics will be enhanced during the Preview (Let us know which metrics you’d like to see included!)

 - A database user with read access to